Background

 School districts, county offices of education, and charter schools shall provide emergency epinephrine auto-injectors to school nurses or trained personnel who have volunteered pursuant to EC Section 49414 subdivision (d), and school nurses or trained personnel may use epinephrine auto-injectors to provide emergency medical aid to persons suffering, or reasonably believed to be suffering, from an anaphylactic reaction.

-Health and Safety Code Section 110673 - Food Allergen Labeling Not In Conformity With Federal Requirements
+Health and Safety Code, Section 110673 - Food Allergen Labeling Not In Conformity With Federal Requirements

 Definitions

-The Americans with Disabilities (ADA) Amendments Act of 2008 included changes to the meaning and interpretation of the term “disability” and other terms, as set forth below.
+The Americans with Disabilities (ADA) Amendments Act included changes to the meaning and interpretation of the term “disability” and other terms, as set forth below.
 The changes demonstrated Congress’s intent to restore the broad scope of the ADA by making it easier for an individual to establish that they have a disability.
 After the passage of the ADA Amendments Act, most physical and mental impairments constitute a disability.

 Disability